devjgm/papers/cpp_civil_time.md

 three simple concepts that we will define here.

 *Absolute time* uniquely and universally represents a specific instant in time.
-They have no notion of calendars, or dates, or times of day.
-Instead, they measure the passage of real time, typically as a simple count of ticks since some epoch.
+It has no notion of calendars, or dates, or times of day.
+Instead, it is a measure of the passage of real time, typically as a simple count of ticks since some epoch.
 Absolute times are independent of all time zones and do not suffer from human-imposed complexities such as daylight-saving time (DST).
 Many C++ types exist to represent absolute times, classically `time_t` and more recently